-This class meets Monday, Wednesday, and Friday from 9:00 AM-10:10 AM, starting Wednesday, January 18, 2023 and ending Friday, April 28, 2023.
+This class meets Monday, Wednesday, and Friday from 9:00 AM-10:10 AM, starting Wednesday, January 17, 2024 and ending Friday, April 26, 2024.
 Each class session is 70 minutes, a total of 210 minutes each week.
 Because of the extra 10 minutes per week, we will not need to make up the class missed from the Martin Luther King, Jr., holiday.

 Class meetings this semester will be held live in the classroom.
-This is not a hybrid class; there will be no separate "Zoom section."
 Class meetings will be recorded and made available to students with genuine emergencies, such as documented illnesses, quarantines, and the like.

 From time to time, I may cancel class to attend conferences, mock trial tournaments or other professional obligations.
 I will provide plenty of advance notice to assist in your planning.
-To make up for these missed classes, I will use a combination of Zoom classes, out-of-class assignments, podcasts and physical make-up classes.
+To make up for these missed classes, I will use a combination of MS Team classes, out-of-class assignments, podcasts and physical make-up classes.